 - ECH 300 Introduction to Early Childhood Education 3 credit hours.
 This is an introductory course for Early Childhood Education majors.
 The course will focus on the historical and theoretical foundations and current influences on early childhood education, curricula for young children, planning, and assessing activities that are developmentally appropriate, various kinds of assessments, guiding behavior, and encouraging parent involvement.
 Prerequisites: Advisor Approval. - ECH 303 Environments for Learning in Early Childhood Education 3 credit hours.
 This course examines the relationship between a play-based environment and learning in the early childhood classroom.
-Focus will be placed on planning and implementing developmentally appropriate experiences to support learning and will incorporate appropriate strategies for assessing young children.
+Focus will be placed on planning and

+- implementing developmentally appropriate experiences to support learning and will incorporate appropriate strategies for assessing young children.
 Prerequisites: Admission to EPP and Advisor Approval. - ECH 402 Creating & Implementing Teaching Materials in Early Childhood Education 3 credit hours.
 A course which places emphasis on the designing and laboratory testing of teacher-made materials useful in teaching young children cognitive and social skills.
 Prerequisites: Advisor Approval. - ECH 405 Organization and Administration of Early Childhood Education Programs 3 credit hours.
 A course addressing the administration, organization, and supervision of programs for infants and young children.
 Prerequisites: Admission to Teacher Education. - ECH 407 Practicum in Groups of Young Children 3 credit hours.
 University-supervised practical experiences in working with young children in an on/off-campus public or private state accredited school, grade levels P-3.
 Prerequisites: Advisor Approval. - ECH 411 Teacher Education Workshops 3 credit hours.
 Selected topics related to early childhood programs and activities.
 Prerequisites: Advisor Approval. - ECH 419 Child, Family and Community 3 credit hours.
 This course will address family systems theory and engagement models.
 Focus will be given to engaging families in their child's learning and development and the multiple influences on a young child's development.
 Course content will explore the child as a central focus to the connections between, home, school and the community.
-Prerequisites: Admission to EPP, Advisor-Approval, ECH 300. - ECH 495 Internship 12 credit hours.
-Fourteen weeks of full-time teaching under the immediate direction of supervising teachers in off-campus public (or approved private) schools.
-Upon return to the campus, students share their experiences, discuss problems, and develop new techniques in a professional seminar.
-Weekly seminar is required.
-Prerequisites: Senior classification; official admission to Teacher Education Program; minimum cumulative average of 2.75, "C" in all coursework completed, with no grade less than a "C" for professional courses; completion of all coursework in the program.
+Prerequisites: Admission to EPP, Advisor-Approval, ECH 300. - ECH 495 Internship 11 credit hours.
+There are multiple internship courses based on the specific content area.
+This course entails one semester of full-time teaching under the immediate direction of cooperating teachers and university supervisors in the P-12 public schools.
+A fee for the edTPA portfolio assessment is proposed for candidates to purchase who are enrolled in the internship course (student teaching).
+The Alabama State Department of Education is requiring the edTPA assessment starting September 1, 2018 for teacher candidates to receive certification.
+The cost for the edTPA portfolio submission to Pearson is \$300.00.
+Prerequisites: Candidate must be enrolled in internship.
+Co-requisite: Submit edTPA. - ECH 496 Senior Seminar 1 credit hour.
+This course is designed to assist candidates with preparation and submission for evaluation of edTPA Portfolios.
+Prerequisites: Completion of all program courses.
+Co-requisites: ECH 495.